 In its shops, in the narrow lanes around Agios Nikolaos, next to the central square, where the shops still emit the aroma of another era.
 Large, modern department stores can still be found on the other side, in Omonia and Venizelou Streets.
 These two markets are “united” by the imposing building of the Municipal Market, where you can do all your daily shopping, particularly food.

 Kavala is gradually revealed in its different districts, in Ai-Yiannis, the district at the heart of the town, with the old mansions and church of the same name.
 In Kyprou St, with its wonderful neoclassical buildings.
-But in the other districts – Kipoupoli, Vyronas, Potamoudia, Profitis Elias, Kallithea.
-All have beautiful small houses with courtyards, gardens and tiled roofs.
+But also in other neighborhoods, like Kipoupoli, Vyronas, Potamoudia, Profitis Elias, Kallithea.
+All these neighbothoods have small and beautiful houses with courtyards, gardens and tiled roofs.

 But… as you take your walk, don’t rush.
-Because somewhere there in the centre, in the narrow lanes and neighbourhoods of the town, the shops or the port, in unexpected places, they will offer you a glass of ouzo with meze or the dessert of your choice.
+Because somewhere there in the centre, in the narrow lanes and neighbourhoods of the town, the shops or the port, in unexpected places, they will offer you a glass of ouzo with a traditional snack (meze) or the dessert of your choice.
 And you will have the chance to get to know the residents of a real Greek town – a town that is beautiful and hospitable!